Classic Strike Partnerships

 Two different styles of player who complemented each other perfectly.
-Rush's deadly finishing and Dalglish's guile made these two Liverpool legends a great British double-act of the 80's.
-During their time at Anfield their partnership yielded two European Cups, four First Divisions, an FA Cup and four League Cup winners medals.
+Rush's deadly finishing and Dalglish's guile made these two Liverpool legends a great British double-act of the 1980's.
+During their time at Anfield their partnership yielded two European Cups, four First Division titles, an FA Cup and four League Cup winners medals.

 They scored 59 times for Chile in the 90s, so it's no wonder that a few Serie A managers tried to pair them up together at club level.
 Unfortunately no-one managed it.

 Six seasons of the Dutchman's craft and vision together with the Frenchman's electric pace and finishing yielded more than 200 goals.